RoboticsLabURJC/2018-tfm-Carlos-Awadallah/README.md

 ## Week 15

-We have continued doing research of the collaborator infrastructure to adapt the exercise Notebook so that it could work normally on the Google server, allowing the visualization loop.
+We have continued doing research of the colaboratory infrastructure to adapt the exercise Notebook so that it could work normally on the Google server, allowing the visualization loop.
 In addition, we have rulet out using integrated widgets in the Notebook since Colaboratory does not have support for custom messages, only has certain widgets adapted for machine leraning that do not work for us.
 The possibility of including buttons in the front-end will be investigated.
 This is the result of the running Notebook through a mixed connection:
 ##### [YOTUBE VIDEO] Mixed Execution (Remote Server + Local Kernel) Through Google Colaboratory
 [![mixed execution](https://img.youtube.com/vi/oF6kp_x16M4/0.jpg)](https://www.youtube.com/watch?v=oF6kp_x16M4 "")

 We will now focus on the study of the sessions and the kernel that jupyter uses for messaging, to extract the connection information (URL) from a new local kernel and connect to it from the browser.

 ## Week 14

+This week we focused on refining the Notebook to find a solution that allows us to preserve the ability to visualize in an iterative loop and the buttons that allow executing or stopping the code and turn on or off the display of filtered images.
+We have studied Colab available widgets: (https://colab.research.google.com/notebooks/widgets.ipynb) Some changes need to be made to the infrastructure of the exercise.

 ## Week 13